+310 Hispanic Culture in the United States (3).
+F. A study of the history and culture of Hispanic groups in the United States, their political, social, and religious institutions, and their value systems.
+The course is designed to assist students in understanding the cultural contributions of each Hispanic group within the broader American culture.
+Reading materials include literary and non-literary sources.
+Field trip required.
+Prerequisite: Spanish 301 or permission of the instructor.
+Ms. M. Pyper.

-210 Hispanic Civilization (3). \ S. A study of the history and culture of Spanish and Latin American social, political and religious institutions.
+311 Hispanic Civilization and Culture (3).
+S, alternate years.
+A study of the history and culture of Spanish and Latin American social, political, and religious institutions.
 The course will also incorporate discussion of issues currently facing Hispanic peoples.
 Reading materials include literary and non-literary sources.
-Prerequisite: 301 or permission of the professor.
+Conducted in Spanish.
+Prerequisite: Spanish 301.
+Projected offering: Spring 2003.
 Staff.

-310 Hispanic Culture in the United States (3). \ F. A study of the history and culture of Hispanic groups in the United States, their political, social, and religious institutions, and their value systems.
-The course is designed to assist students in understanding the cultural contributions of each Hispanic group within the broader American culture.
-Reading materials include literary and non-literary sources.
-Field trip required.
-Prerequisite: 202.
-Ms. E. Greenway, Ms. M. Pyper.

-320 Business Spanish (3). \ S. An introduction to the terminology and standard forms of oral and written communication in Spanish relating to the fields of business and economics.
+320 Business Spanish (3).
+S. An introduction to the terminology and standard forms of oral and written communication in Spanish relating to the fields of business and economics.
 The course also considers the cultural and economic context of business practices in the Hispanic world.
 The course is designed for advanced students of Spanish.
 Conducted in Spanish.
-Prerequisite: 301.
-Projected Offering: Spring 2002.
+Prerequisite: Spanish 301.
 Ms. S. Clevenger.